 Using its relationships with a wide network of charities and employability programmes, the Supplier Skills team also address the under-representation of women and people from BAME backgrounds in the industry and provides training and employment opportunities for groups such as ex-offenders and ex-military personnel.

 Strategic Labour Needs and Training (SLNT) is part of our Responsible Procurement programme.
-When suppliers are invited to tender, they are asked to outline how they plan to incorporate at least one SLNT output for every one million (services) or three million (works/infrastructure) of contract spend.
+When suppliers are invited to tender, they are asked to outline how they plan to incorporate at least one SLNT output for every two million (services) or three million (works/infrastructure)

 By embedding the following SLNT outcomes into supplier contract requirements, we aim to generate skills and influence employment outcomes: